-“Republican” in the book series is used to refer to a citizen of the Republic – the sole surviving state of the new world – in the fictional environment or something that belongs to or is a part of it.
+“Republican” in In the Name of the Father is used to refer to a citizen of the Republic – the sole surviving state of the new world – in the fictional environment or something that belongs to or is a part of it.
 Note the use of the capital R.

 For example, take the Spanish Civil War from 1936-39.
 The Spanish Republicans fought Franco’s Spanish Nationalists.
 The Republicans leaned away from religion, the Nationalists leaned towards it.

-“Democrat”, as it is used in the book series, refers to its literal dictionary definition – an advocate or supporter of democracy.
+“Democrat”, as it is used in my book, refers to its literal dictionary definition – an advocate or supporter of democracy.
 Note the use of the lower case d for “democrat”.

 Was I aware that using these terms might lead to readers speculating about this, considering the names of the major political parties in the US?
 Of course.
 But I would never be so simple as to make a value statement about the merits of the parties so obviously and explicitly.
-There are both traditional elements of the US Republican Party and traditional elements of the US Democratic Party that can be found in “the Republic” in the book series, and on the other side of the fence too.
+There are both traditional elements of the US Republican Party and traditional elements of the US Democratic Party that can be found in the Republic in In the Name of the Father, and on the other side of the fence too.

 Or in other words, it’s not black and white … it’s grey.

-Become a VIP to receive exclusive sneak peaks at bonus content, timely news about amazing discounts, cool videos, and updates regarding new releases.
-I can’t wait to share an inside look at my writing world with you! https://michaelfrancismcdermott.com/vip-list/
+Join Michael’s VIP list to receive exclusive content, news, cool videos, and updates.
+He’s looking forward to sharing an inside look at his writing world with you!